Simple To-Do List Using HTML, CSS & JavaScript

 Beginner Friendly Task Manager Project

-A Simple To-Do List is one of the best beginner-friendly projects to practice frontend development.
-In this tutorial, you will learn how to create a clean and interactive To-Do List using HTML, CSS, and JavaScript that allows users to add, delete, and manage daily tasks easily.
+In this tutorial, we will build a Simple To-Do List using HTML, CSS, and JavaScript.
+This web application allows users to add, delete, and manage their daily tasks in an interactive way.

 Tools & Resources That Support My Web Development Work